reactors-io/reactors-io.github.io/docs/0.6/reactives.md

 - `Reactive.Never` -- never emits any events
 - `Reactive.Emitter` -- emits an event every time its `+=` method is called
-- passive reactives -- emit a separate stream of events to each reactor that subscribes to them

 ## Reactive emitters